 Dog Friendly Fall Hiking in Northern Minnesota

 Fall is our favorite time of the year to hike in Grand Rapid, Minnesota.
-The Grand Rapids forests have a high concentration of hardwood trees that show their brilliance color I the fall time of year.
-Right now, people are seeking places that allow for safe social distancing, as well as dog friendly places to explore.
-Below highlights the Grand Rapids, MN area hiking options that allow for safe social distance as well as dog friendly option.
+The Grand Rapids forests have a high concentration of hardwood trees that show their brilliance color in the fall time of year.
+Below are highlights the Grand Rapids, MN area hiking options that are dog-friendly.
 Dogs are required to be on a leash while on the trails.

 WHEN TO COME